stellardreams/stellardreams.github.io/_posts/2020-11-02-Sedna's-eccentric-orbit.md

 <img src="/assets/images/tno-orbits.png">

 The questions that I am thinking of:
+* To begin ith, why are the orbits of TNOs so elliptical?
 * There must be a relation with regards to the mass of an object and the gravitational pull acting upon.
 * Why doesn't Sedna and all of these other TNOs get ejected from the solar system?
 * If Sedna/TNOs are in more than one orbit?
 For example, orbit around the sun and then orbiting around a black-hole?